Our Team

 Vasiliki Bitzas

-Vasiliki Bessy Bitzas is the Clinical Administrative Coordinator of Palliative Care at the Integrated University Health and Social Services Centres (CIUSSS).
+Vasiliki Bessy Bitzas is the Associate Director of Nursing at the Integrated University Health and Social Services Centres (CIUSSS) of West-Center Montreal.

 Valerie Fiset